Projects per year

 Research Projects

 With Karl O’Hanlon (PI) I am Co-Investigator for ‘“Our roots travel widely": Beyond Regionalism and Nationalism in Irish Poetry’ funded by the HEA’s North-South Research Programme (€186k).
-The project aims to provide a new paradigm for thinking about culture, identity, and politics on the island between 1920 and 1965 by looking beyond regionalism and nationalism as the key arbiters of cultural allegiance on the island and recovering and exploring forgotten voices: feminists, cross-border collaborations and international exchanges, ideological positions outside nationalism/unionism, and the migrants and minorities who enriched Irish poetry.
+The project aims to provide a new paradigm for thinking about culture, identity, and politics on the island from partition to the Troubles by looking beyond regionalism and nationalism as the key arbiters of cultural allegiance on the island and recovering and exploring neglected voices: feminists, cross-border collaborations and international exchanges, ideological positions outside nationalism/unionism, and the migrants and minorities who enriched Irish poetry.
 The project began in August 2022 and will run for two years.

 I was Principal Investigator for 'Listening to Voices: Creative Disruptions with the Hearing Voices Network' funded by the AHRC (2015-16).
 The project brought together voice-hearing networks, independent artists and academics to develop resources for creative listening practice, to analyse notions of ‘voice’ and to foreground what is challenging and meaningful about the collaborative process and the politics of authority in textual production.